shobrook/densify/README.md

 # densify

 `densify` is an algorithm for [oversampling](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis) point clouds.
-It creates synthetic data points to "fill the gaps" in the cloud, making the cloud more dense.
-This is a useful [technique for reducing overfitting](https://en.wikipedia.org/wiki/Regularization_(mathematics)) when training machine learning models on point cloud datasets.
+It creates synthetic data points that "fill the gaps" in the cloud, making it more dense.
+This can be a useful [technique for reducing overfitting](https://en.wikipedia.org/wiki/Regularization_(mathematics)) when training machine learning models on point cloud datasets.

 <!--TODO: Demo-->